- A recent study indicates that climate change is affecting dogs, too, with heavier dogs, and certain breeds at higher risk.

 - Don’t shave your double-coated dog!
 Their coat is designed to keep them warm AND cool.

-If ever there was a time that people were clamoring to get outside, it’s now.
-People with hiking and camping—or just walking—on their minds are taking to the outdoors, many with their dogs in tow.
+At the first sign of warmer weather, people are clamoring to get outside.
+People with hiking and camping—or just walking—on their minds take to the outdoors, many with their dogs in tow.
 And while most dogs love to get out into nature, or just take a long walk through a city park, exercising in warm weather can put them at risk for heat stroke.

 Just as humans can become overheated, so can dogs.
 In fact, a U.K. study suggests that as climate change presents a growing risk to humans, rising temperatures are putting dogs at increased risk of heat stroke.